Working together to provide “Homes Filled with Hope” throughout our community

 In our Lenten journey, what have we added, what have we set aside, and what have we been doing to deepen our faith and relationship with Jesus?

 ASH WEDNESDAY SERVICE

-Ash Wednesday, March 2.
-Our Ash Wednesday worship service can be viewed HERE.
+Ash Wednesday, February 22, 7pm.
+Our Ash Wednesday worship service will be in person only.

 The word Maundy comes from the Latin, mandatum, (mandate), which means commandment.
 At the Last Supper Jesus said, “A new commandment I give to you, that you love one another.”
 Also, at the Last Supper Jesus instituted the sacrament of “The Lord’s Supper,” (Communion), by saying, “Do this in remembrance of me.”

 Good Friday, April 7.
 A worship service will be held in the Sanctuary at 7:00 p.m. and will also be livestreamed.

 Good Friday commemorates the crucifixion and death of Jesus.
 The word “good” is used to show how good it was that Jesus died to save us from our sin and separation from God.
 How good it is to have Jesus as our Savior.